 VML urges the state to partner with localities to develop and carry out the state economic development strategic plan.
-Local governments are also encouraged to work together in regional efforts to improve the quality of life and economic development opportunities.
-State support should be included in regional efforts in collaboration with local elected officials.
+VML encourages Llocal governments are also encouraged to work together in regional efforts to improve the quality of life and economic development opportunities. and encourages the state to State support should be included in such regional efforts in collaboration with local elected officials.